 In addition, as being able to understand and apply business principles are important to leadership positions in any field, an MBA can be paired with just about any other master’s or advanced degree.

-List of 9 Universities that Offer MBA Dual Degree Programs
+9 Graduate Schools that Offer MBA Dual Degree Programs

 Keep in mind that each of the sponsored listings below, and all other colleges that offer dual MBAs, will have unique admissions requirements.
 Many programs require that you gain acceptance to both programs separately in order to pursue both.